-Accessing the MailEnable SMTP service produces an error that the connecting IP address has been "denied access".
+Clients or remote servers sending email via SMTP to the mail server are given an error that the connecting IP address has been "denied access".

-The IP address of the inbound connection has been denied access in the SMTP Access Control properties of the MailEnable Administration Program.
-IP addresses can be added here if the IP has been automatically banned because of too many subsequent invalid commands.
+The IP address of the inbound connection has been denied access due to being listed in the SMTP Access Control properties of the MailEnable administration program.
+IP addresses can be added here both manually and automatically depending on options.

-The incoming IP address can automatically be added to the inbound "Access Control" list if the SMTP security "connection dropping" option is enabled.
-The SMTP service will drop the connection when the failed number of commands or recipients is exceeded and add the IP address to the inbound "Access control" list.
+The incoming IP address can automatically be added to the inbound "Access Control" list if the SMTP security "connection dropping" option is enabled along with the option to ban.
+The SMTP service will drop the connection when the failed number of commands or recipients is exceeded (during the one SMTP conversation) and add the IP address to the inbound "Access Control" list.

 |Class:||TRB: Troubleshooting (Configuration or Environment)|